pierre-vassoilles/symfony2-sonata-base-project/README.md

 - **liip/imagine-bundle** : Very usefull for image display
 - **knplabs/doctrine-behaviors** : Implementing some Traits like Timestampable, Sluggable, SoftDeletable, etc.
 - **egeloen/ckeditor-bundle** : Adds the famous ckEditor to your forms (available for admin section too)
-- **hpatoio/deploy-bundle** : Deployment bundle using rsync command
-- **icedevelopment/mysql-workbench-schema-exporter** : A very userful bundle if you use MySQL Workbench to create your database.
+- **pierre-vassoilles/mysql-workbench-schema-exporter** : A very userful bundle if you use MySQL Workbench to create your database (compatible PHP7).
 It automatically creates your entities from a MySQL Workbench model
-- **icedevelopment/apc-bundle** : Command line tool to clear APC cache and OPCode cache

 Skeleton Bundles :

-- **Ice/EntityBundle** : A Bundle where you can put all your entities
+- **AdminBundle** : An admin bundle for all sonata admin code
-- **Ice/FrontendBundle** : Contains a basic layout, website assets and basic controllers like content pages
+- **CoreBundle** : Contains a basic layout, website assets and basic controllers like content pages, including entities
-- **Ice/CommonBundle** : Contains common features of the projets like Menu and emails
-- **Ice/AdminBundle** : The admin section.
-Contains the admin classes and the Sonata overrides
-- **Ice/UserBundle** : Override of the FOSUserBundle
+- **UserBundle** : Override of the FOSUserBundle